Learning to Learn

 It consists of a small set of values, principles, and practices (originally twelve, now thirteen by some counts).
 Initially, teams were coached to apply all practices (or it wasn’t XP).
-As its use expanded well beyond the community that developed it, today the advice is typically to start with the small core of practices (test-drive development, pair programming, refactoring, and simple design), then add other practices as proficiency and learning are developed.
+As its use expanded well beyond the community that developed it, today the advice is typically to start with the small core of practices (test-driven development, pair programming, refactoring, and simple design), then add other practices as proficiency and learning are developed.
 A number of the underlying values, principles, practices are transferable beyond the IT and software development context and can provide significant and similar benefits.

 My professional background